Aspie96/blog/content/posts/free-software.md

 - [Telegram](https://telegram.org/): Messaging app.
 The Telegram *client* (the program actually running on users' device) is free and open source.
 The *server* software is not published in any form.
 - [calibre](https://calibre-ebook.com/): E-book manager.

 Besides high-level applications, you have probably heard of [Linux](https://www.kernel.org/): a free *kernel* (the core component of an operating system).
-Linux is used by Debian, by Android and by many more.
+Linux is used by Debian, Android and many more.
 It's an important part of the open source ecosystem.

 As for free cultural content, [Wikipedia](https://www.wikipedia.org/) is a free (libre) encyclopedia: its articles are available under the [CC BY-SA](https://creativecommons.org/licences/by-sa/4.0/) licence.